The Applied Go Weekly Newsletter logo

 Huh?
 Wot?
 Waitaminnit!

-The addresses are definitely identical, so how can the comparison evaluate to false
+The addresses are definitely identical, so how can the comparison evaluate to false?

-are empty structs.
+Consider that a and b are empty structs.
 Empty structs have a size of zero, hence they don't need to occupy any memory cells.
 They would not even need to have an address at all.
 So comparing their addresses makes no sense to begin with.

 In fact, the Go spec says (in section Comparison Operators),